 - Arrange for unofficial transcripts of all undergraduate and previous graduate study to be uploaded into your online application.
 Applicants who have attended non-US institutions are also strongly encouraged to submit a professional credential evaluation with the unofficial transcripts.
 If admitted, you will be required to submit your official final documents directly to Graduate Admissions.

 The Department of Applied Mathematics and Statistics provides tuition, health insurance, and stipend support to PhD students enrolled in our program.
-Limited partial financial support is available to some Master’s students.
-Applicants to one of our Master’s degree programs who are interested in applying for financial assistance from the department should:
+Limited partial financial support is available to some Master’s students, and all applicants are automatically considered for any available departmental support.

 Detailed information about application requirements can be found on the WSE Graduate Admissions web site.

 If you have further questions, please contact the Graduate Admissions Office at [email protected].

 Prospective students for our graduate programs must have completed a Bachelor’s level degree, ideally in Engineering, Mathematics, the Sciences, Finance* or Economics*.
 In addition, candidates should ideally have completed undergraduate-level courses in

 - Computer programming (e.g., in C++)